12 Must-See Destinations in Borneo in 2025

 • 🏨 Where to Stay: Borneo Rainforest Lodge – Eco-luxury accommodation in the heart of the conservation area

-This ancient primary forest has never been logged or inhabited, creating one of the world’s most pristine ecosystems.
+Danum Valley is an ancient primary forest that has never been logged or inhabited, creating one of the world’s most pristine ecosystems.
 Wild orangutans swing through the canopy alongside elusive pygmy elephants, clouded leopards, and over 340 species of birds.
 The 300-meter canopy walkway suspends you 27 meters above the forest floor, providing an extraordinary view of life in the treetops.

 Nighttime brings a completely different experience, with guided spotlight safaris revealing slow lorises and flying squirrels.
 I found the guided treks to hidden waterfalls particularly memorable, swimming in crystal-clear pools beneath the forest canopy.
 What makes Danum truly special is its remoteness.
 With limited visitor numbers, you’ll often feel like the only humans in this vast green wilderness.